BND Hamburger Icon

 author image

-Written By: Jeanette MulveyBusiness Ownership Insider and Senior Writer
+Written by: Jeanette Mulvey, Senior Writer

 Jeanette has been writing about business for more than 20 years.
 She has written about every kind of entrepreneur from hardware store owners to fashion designers.
 Previously she was a manager of internal communications for Home Depot.
 Her journalism career began in local newspapers.
 She has a degree in American Studies from Rutgers University.